wongjiahau/Pineapple/specification/Functions.md

 ## Referential transparency
 Every function in `Pineapple`:
 - is not allowed to modify their input.
+- is not allowed to access variable that is out of scope
 - must return a value
 - cannot perform I/O operation unless annotated